| On opening day, Saturday, Oct. 27, 1928,

 of color and beauty and the large gold marquee that covers

 the main entrance is in a soft and playful design.
+In the main entrance the large foyer is

 flanked on both sides with rich imported marble walls and